Roncool13/mlops-assign/docs/PROMETHEUS_INTEGRATION_COMPLETE.md

 ✅ **Model Performance** - Prediction accuracy and latency
 ✅ **Scalable Architecture** - Docker-ready monitoring stack

-## 🎉 Congratulations!

-Your ML API now has enterprise-grade monitoring capabilities with Prometheus integration.
-The system tracks everything from individual prediction performance to overall system health, providing the observability needed for production deployment.

 **Remember to activate the conda environment (`conda activate mlops-assign`) before running any Python commands!**